A billiards-like dynamical system for attacking chess pieces: Open Questions

 \begin{question} Do two trajectories that start from sufficiently close points $\bfb$ and $\bfb'$ have the same behavior?
 If $\bfb$ is periodic, must $\bfb'$ be periodic?
 Must they have the same period? \end{question}

-A positive answer to the last question, for a specific board and set of moves, would prove that the corresponding cyclical trajectories are not rigid cycles, similar to the argument given in Proposition~\ref{prop:oppsignsrigidcycles}.
+Question~\ref{q:close} was partially answered in Theorem~\ref{thm:treacheryinterval} when the trajectory is a treachery.
+In general, if the answer to Question~\ref{q:close} is positive for a specific board and set of moves, that would prove that the corresponding cyclic trajectory segments are not rigid cycles, similar to the argument given in Proposition~\ref{prop:oppsignsrigidcycles}.

-Crossing points of trajectories are central to the study of our dynamical system, but there does not appear to be much focus on them in the discrete dynamical system literature.
+Crossing points of trajectories are central to the study of the dynamical system, but there does not appear to be much focus on them in the discrete dynamical system literature.
 Perhaps such a question can inspire new directions of research in existing dynamical systems.

 \begin{question} What are the coordinates of crossing points of trajectories in existing discrete dynamical systems, including billiards?
 For which discrete dynamical systems are the formulas of the coordinates of these crossing points easy to calculate?
 Do the denominators of these coordinates behave predictably? \end{question}